kernelkit/infix/doc/networking.md

 #### Forwarding of IEEE Reserved Group Addresses

-Addresses in range `01:80:C2:00:00:0X` are used by various bridge signaling protocols, and are not forwarded by default.
-Still, it is sometimes useful to let the bridge forward such packets, and Infix supports this by specifying protocol names or the last address *nibble* as decimal value `0..15`.
+Addresses in the range `01:80:C2:00:00:0X` are used by various bridge signaling protocols, and are not forwarded by default.
+Still, it is sometimes useful to let the bridge forward such packets, this can be done by specifying protocol names or the last address *nibble* as decimal value `0..15`:

 ```
 admin@example:/config/> edit interface br0 bridge
-admin@example:/config/interface/br0/bridge/> set ieee-group-forward <?>
+admin@example:/config/interface/br0/bridge/> set ieee-group-forward     # Tap the ? ley for alternatives
   [0..15]  List of IEEE link-local protocols to forward, e.g., STP, LLDP
   dot1x    802.1X Port-Based Network Access Control.
   lacp     802.3 Slow Protocols, e.g., LACP.